lolzminer123/minerproxy/README.md

 # submitonlyhighsharesproxy
-submit high shares only skip low shares written in python all you need todo is download it extract file, run python3 -m pip install -r requirements.txt then run python3 submit-highshares.py input your pool address like stratum://k1pool.com port is ur miners port to pool input ur miner address with worker name thats it and hit run This is working with latest miner software like gminer , lolminer,nbminer & trex miner
+submit high shares only skip low shares written in python all you need todo is download it extract file, open cmd terminal run python3 -m pip install -r requirements.txt then run python3 submit-highshares.py or launch the .exe compiled with visual studio 2022 input your pool address like stratum://k1pool.com port is ur miners port to pool input ur miner address with worker name thats it and hit run This is working with latest miner software like gminer , lolminer,nbminer & trex miner